On Distributional Discrepancy for Experimental Design with General Assignment Probabilities: Missing NP-hardness Proofs for the DDM Problem

 \section{Missing NP-hardness Proofs for the DDM Problem}

 In this section, we prove two strong NP-hardness results for the Distributional Discrepancy Minimization (DDM) problem described in Problem \ref{prob}.
 One result is for equal assignment probabilities (Theorem \ref{thm:main1}), and the other is for unequal probabilities (Theorem \ref{thm:main2_appendix}).
-We can obtain Theorem \ref{thm:main2} as a Corollary of Theorem \ref{thm:main2_appendix}.
 The results and proofs are originally presented in an unpublished manuscript by the second author \citep{zhang2022hardness}.

 Let $C(\BB, \pp)$ be the optimal value of $f_{\BB}(\mathcal{D})$ defined in Equation \eqref{eqn:goal} of Problem \ref{prob}.

 \begin{theorem} There exists a universal constant $C_1 > 0$ such that given a matrix $\BB \in \mathbb{R}^{m \times n}$ with $\norm{\BB}_{1,2} \le 1$, it is NP-hard to distinguish whether $C(\BB, (1/2){\bf 1}) = 0$ or $C(\BB, (1/2){\bf 1}) > C_1$. \end{theorem}